zerouwar/Octopus/README.md

 # Octopus
-A java simple object-row-mapping util used to import excel
+A java simple object-row-mapping util used to import and export excel

-## introduction
+## Introduction

-***Octopus*** can convert row of sheet in the excel(HSSF) to object you want,in order to get rid of operation of POI(actually ***Octopus*** deal with sheet currently,so you still have to get sheet with POI).
+***Octopus*** can convert row of sheet in the excel(only for XSSF) to object you want,in order to get rid of most operations of POI(actually ***Octopus*** deal with sheet currently,so you still have to get sheet with POI).

-It runs with apache POI 3.16,lombok 1.16.14 and in java8
+What'more,you can use `ExcelWriter`  to export a excel.

+**Dependency**:
+- java 8
+- apache POI 3.16
+- lombok 1.16.14
+- jackson 2.8.6

-## How to use
+## How to import excel

-#### As a example,we have a Student class which represents one row of sheet.
+### As a example,we have a Student class which represents one row of sheet.

 Every fields of the Student will be converted to one column of a row in the order they are declared,except marked by `@ModelIgnore`.Note that field without any annotation